Twice Upon a Time (book series): Plot

 Rapunzel was in deep trouble.
 She was recently held prisoner by a witch as the result of a deal her parents made when she was born.

 Prince Benjamin craved to have a grand adventure travelling minstrels would compose songs about.
 His mother, however, was overly protective and watched him “like a hawk”.

 When the story began, Prince Benjamin was fetched for supper by his best friend Andrew.
-He was distressed to sit beside Prince Elkin, his “ever-bothersome, froglike” cousin.
+He was distressed to sit beside Prince Elkin, his “ever-bothersome, frog like” cousin.

 Meanwhile, Rapunzel has been weeping.
 She was hungry, aching, and homesick.

 The next day, Rapunzel woke to discover a little orange kitten on her feet.
 She named her Sir Kitty.
 When the witch appeared, Rapunzel threatened that her parents would find her soon.
 The witch laughed and told her she was far from any village.

 At the same time, Prince Benjamin was wandering far from the castle.
 His glasses fell and broke.
 He stumbled around until a boy approached him and brought him to his house.
 The boy's father mended his spectacles as if it were never broken.
 In conversation, Prince Benjamin discovered that all the boys born the three years following his birth were also named Benjamin.
 He also found although the boy's father was excellent at making spectacles, he had to clean dung chutes for a stable income.

 At late night, Andrew and Benjamin were furtively eating plum cakes in the kitchen.
 Benjamin admitted he wished for a way to prove himself and help the spectacle maker to work in his dream career.
 Andrew told him about a treasure cave in the Great Forest.
 A large, hairy troll guarded the entrance, so not even the bravest knights dared to approach it.
 If the prince defeated the troll, he could give the treasure to the spectacle maker.

 The next day, Prince Benjamin discovered that Elkin was back for training to be a prince.

 After a failed attempt at climbing down the tower, Rapunzel found a way to escape by looking into the mirror to see behind her when the witch was leaving.
 She found a trapdoor in the ceiling.

 Later that day, Rapunzel discovered to her disappointment that she could not reach the trapdoor.
 However, she kept the mirror with her at all times.
 Using the mirror, she watched a person with green skin climb down the rope and drop off her dinner.
 She realized it was not the witch who brought her small gifts in her time trapped; it was the green creature.
 She wrote a letter to thank him for his kindness.

 The next day, Prince Benjamin was given a map of the Great Forest and a book on trolls by Andrew.
 He was also notified by Elkin of his first hunt in six days.
 He learned that trolls were fatally allergic to tomatoes.
 When the hunting party splits up, he would ride off to the cave.